‘We wish we’d known about keto 30 years ago’

 Kristin started the keto diet in January 2019 in the hope it would help her stomach distress.
 Her husband and son decided to join her in the diet.

-Not only did her stomach pain ease, but the whole family also lost significant amounts of weight.
-But even more astonishing to her, was that the symptoms of her life-long rheumatoid arthritis greatly improved.
+Not only did her stomach pain resolve, but the whole family also lost significant amounts of weight.
+But even more astonishing to Kristin, the symptoms of her life-long rheumatoid arthritis greatly improved.

 “Cutting out carbs and dropping weight was the easiest thing we have ever done.
 Seriously.
 We just wish we’d known about keto 30 years ago,” Kristin says.

-Kristin’s story has been lightly edited for length and clarity.
+Here is Kristin’s original August 2021 story, which has been lightly edited for length and clarity.

 What’s your name, age, and where do you live?